-On a cold day, sip a cup of hot chocolate for the ultimate cozy vibes!
-It's sweet, creamy, decadent, and perfect for the holiday season!
+On a chilly day, pour yourself a big mug of hot chocolate for the ultimate cozy vibes!

 Jump to:

-Ingredients and notes
+Ingredients and Substitutions

 - Vegan chocolate chips.
 Make sure to use high-quality dark chocolate for the best results.

-How to Make Homemade Oat Milk Hot Chocolate
+How to Make Hot Chocolate with Water

-To a small saucepan, oat milk, cocoa powder, sugar, salt, and vanilla.
-Whisk really well, until no clumps of cocoa powder remain.
-Let simmer on low heat for about 2-3 minutes, stirring often to prevent it from burning.
+In a small saucepan, add hot water, chocolate chips, cocoa powder, sugar, salt, and vanilla.
+Whisk well, until no clumps of cocoa powder remain.

-When the mixture is warm enough to your liking, remove it from the heat.
 Then, pour the vegan hot chocolate into two mugs.
 Add your favorite toppings and serve right away!

 We like to add a dollop of coconut whipped cream, and a sprinkle of cinnamon for the perfect winter drink!